chris-moreano/Word_Search/README.md

 game pig rat dog apple system dance elle oreo

 ====================================
-The program would output and display
+The program would output and display the following
 ====================================
 **Printing*Board**
 k r a t h s